treeverse/lakeFS/docs/reference/commands.md

 #### Options

 ```
+  -d, --direct          write directly to backing store (faster but requires more credentials)
   -h, --help            help for upload
   -r, --recursive       recursively copy all files under local source
   -s, --source string   local file to upload, or "-" for stdin